Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Membership Rewards points have a value of 0.7 cents on the Airbnb site, so 10,000 points will get you $70 off of your Airbnb booking, and you can use as few as 143 points at a time.
 Just select the dollar amount you want to apply toward the booking, and it will tell you how many points you’ll be using.
 You can pay for the rest of the purchase with your Amex card.

-As you will see, that depends.
-We value them at about 2 cents each, but you can see values as poor as 0.5 cents each, and up to 10 cents or more for exotic international first class flights.
-Using your points directly with Amex (statement credits, shopping, Amex Travel booking) is generally worth 0.5 up to 1 cent per point.
+We value Amex points at about 2 cents each, but you can see values as poor as 0.5 cents each, and up to 10 cents or more for exotic international first class flights.

 Transferring points to a frequent flyer program can unlock the most value, and you can often see value of 1.5 – 3 cents per point compared to what you’d pay in cash for a ticket.
 You’ll be considerably ahead of the game by getting 2 cents or more per point out of the Membership Rewards program.